Jeannette Sinclair: Life and career

 Sinclair was born in Camberwell, England, on 11 April 1928.
 She attended Mary Datchelor Girls' School.
 She studied at the Guildhall School of Music and Drama and later at the Opera School with Joan Cross and privately with Helene Isepp.

 Sinclair made her debut in 1954 with Sadler's Wells as Cherubino in Le nozze di Figaro.
 Her Glyndebourne debut followed in 1955 as Barbarina in the Gui/Ebert production of Le nozze di Figaro.
 As a Principal soprano at Covent Garden 1954–66, her roles included: Micaela (cond.
 Gibson); Susanna (cond.
 Solti); Zerlina (Kempe); Marzelline (Fidelio cond.
 Klemperer, Leitner); Annchen (Der Freischütz cond.
 Kempe); Helena (Midsummer Night's Dream, Britten); Bella (Midsummer Marriage, Tippett); Sister Constance (Dialogue of the Carmelites, Poulenc, cond.
 Kubelik).

 Appearances with other companies included Mimi (La Bohème) for Welsh National Opera, Handel's Susanna at the Göttingen Festival with Handel Opera and Eurydice in Milhaud's The Sorrows of Orpheus at the Camden Festival.
 She sang Belinda in Dido and Aeneas conducted by Britten, both at Drottningholm Palace in 1962 and in the later BBC recording.

 BBC Studio opera broadcasts included Beatrice and Benedict, Berlioz; Fenemore and Gerda, Delius; Hugh the Drover, Vaughan Williams; Die Abreise, D'Albert.
 Performances of Gilbert and Sullivan included HMS Pinafore and, The Sorcerer.

 BBC Television appearances included Anne Page in the Merry Wives of Windsor and Nella in Gianni Schicchi with Tito Gobbi.

-Sinclair married Leon Charin, a chartered electrical engineer in 1954, with whom she had one son, Joel and one daughter, Elizabeth.
-She also had three grandchildren.
+Sinclair married a chartered electrical engineer in 1954, with whom she had two children.
 Sinclair died on 11 April 2024, her 96th birthday.